 Remember to also budget for time, and keep in mind that if you choose to have an internal staff member execute on your SaaS blog strategy, it may be a challenge for them to dedicate time to writing blog posts if they have other projects on their plate.
 Outsourcing to an external writer can free up precious hours for your team—and help you avoid the cost of a new employee.

 2. Consider your audience

 Ensure the blog content you’re planning to create will resonate with your audience so it can successfully drive leads and sales.
 While your SaaS company likely already has audience personas drafted, it’s important to refer to them regularly and keep them in mind when crafting your blog strategy and choosing subjects to write about.

-Pain points and common industry or product-related questions make excellent SaaS blog topics, so make sure you’re connecting with your audience frequently to gather this information, and don’t just assume what they want to read based on your company’s existing personas.
+Pain points and common industry or product-related questions make excellent SaaS blog topics.
+Make sure you’re connecting with your audience frequently to gather this information.
+And don’t just assume what they want to read based on your company’s existing personas.

 3. Conduct keyword research

-Keyword research is critical to any SaaS blog strategy because it helps you understand what topics your prospects and customers are searching for online, enabling you to provide relevant information through your blog posts and drive organic traffic to your website.
+Keyword research is critical to any SaaS blog strategy because it helps you understand what topics your prospects and customers are searching for online.
+This enables you to provide relevant information through your blog posts and drive organic traffic to your website.

 SmartBug Media says it well: “Keywords are the reason your post shows up on a search results page.
 If you’re not using the right keywords, your potential customers won’t be able to find your content online.”
 So, don’t let your efforts go to waste.

 Consider your audience personas when you’re conducting keyword research.
 For example, if your SaaS company sells legal software, you could look for search terms related to compliance.
 Once you have a list of terms your audience searches for, then you can write blog posts around them.